Kulakara: Role

 Jainism acknowledge a set of first law-givers who flourished in the present Avasarpini age (in the third division called susama-duhsama, when beings were born as twins and when the Kalpavriksha (wishing trees) used to provide them with necessary food, light and other necessities of life).
 The age of Kulakara was a primitive one, when arts and sciences were not known, and crime and punishment were in infancy.

 Fourteen Kulakaras

 Pratisruti

-The first kulakara was Pratisruti.
+The first kulakara was Pratisruti whose height was 1,800 Dhanush and who lived for a tenth of a Palya.
+His twin (and female partner) was Swayamprabha.
 When the trees that shed strong light around them, in the state of the bhogabhumi disappeared and the sun and the moon became visible, the people, who saw them for the first time, were alarmed.
 It was Pratisruti who understood the cause of their appearance by his superior wisdom.
 He explained to them that the light of the trees had been too powerful thus far to enable the sun and the moon to be seen but now that that illumination had paled they became visible.
 The division of day and night dates from his time.

+He organized a punishment for those who attempted to steal, cause harm or commit any wrongdoing.
+This punishment involved muttering the phrase “Ha” sternly.

 Sanmati

-Sanmati was the second kulakara.
+Pratishruti’s son Sanmati was the second Kulkar whose height was 1,300 Dhanush and who lived for one hundredth of a Palya.
+His female partner was Yashasvati.
 In his time the light of the trees had faded into insignificance, and even the stars became visible in the sky.